 Spectrum and coordination problems have not gone away and there is an important place for the NSMA.
 Not only do our professions and business processes benefit greatly from the work of the NSMA but as individual frequency coordinators, regulatory consultants, and telecom engineers the NSMA improves our own individual expertise as well.
 Personally, as a frequency coordinator, I learned much more about the profession I was in from my participation and discussions within the NSMA than I ever did from school or seminars.

 I would like to invite you to join the NSMA; membership application forms can be found Here.
 Our annual fees are very reasonable and I guarantee that you will be impressed with the knowledge, the integrity, and the commitment to sound spectrum management of our members.
-Also, please join us at Spectrum 2015, our annual conference, held in Rosslyn, VA on May 19th-20th, 2015.
+Also, please join us at Spectrum 2020, our annual conference, held in Rosslyn, VA in May, 2020.
+Stay tuned for details.
 If you are interested in joining the NSMA and have any questions please do not hesitate to call or email me.

 President – NSMA

 Develop technical and procedural recommendations for coordination of wireless telecommunications systems and services.

 Provide a linkage between government regulations and industry practice by developing recommendations that streamline and standardize procedures used by the frequency coordination community.

 Proactively advise regulatory bodies on matters affecting radio frequency spectrum policy pertaining to terrestrial microwave, satellite systems, and emerging technology radio services.